Be a Voter!

 Absentee Voting by Mail

-To vote absentee by mail, a voter must first complete an ABS-Mail (en Español) application before each election.
-The application to request a vote-by-mail ballot must be received no later than 11:59 PM, 12 days before the election.
-The deadline date is October 27, 2022.
+To vote absentee by mail, a voter must first complete an ABS-Mail (en español) application before each election.
+The application to request a vote-by-mail ballot must be received not later than 11:59pm, 12 days before the election.
+The deadline date is October 24, 2024.

 Important!
 The county or the state must have the application in their possession by this deadline; any application received after this deadline – even if it’s postmarked before the deadline – cannot be processed.

-Voters can download and print the ABS-Mail form linked above OR call their county election office or the Indiana Election Division at (317) 232-3939 for an application to be mailed to the voter OR visit their county election office or election division to pick up an application in-person.
+Voters can download and print the ABS-Mail form OR call their county election official or the Indiana Election Division at (317) 232-3939 for an application to be mailed to the voter OR visit their county election office or election division to pick-up an application in-person.
 Remember, the application must be in the possession of election officials by the deadline to be processed for the election.
 Submit your form via email, postal mail, OR in person:

 Email to: voterservices@madisoncounty.in.gov